Stateflow® local and output data in charts can explicitly

 To enable explicit signal resolution, follow these steps:

-In the model workspace or base workspace, define a
+In the model workspace, base workspace, or data dictionary,

 For more information about creating Simulink signals, see